-- Collating, validating and storing data from fishery logbooks; - Processing catch samples provided by observers; - Undertaking a fishery-independent survey (using the Daily Egg Production Method, DEPM) and producing a spawning biomass report; and - Integrating fishery-dependent and fishery-independent data (using Stock Synthesis) and producing a stock assessment report.
+- Processing catch samples provided by observers; - Undertaking a fishery-independent survey (using the Daily Egg Production Method, DEPM) and producing a spawning biomass report; and - Integrating fishery-dependent and fishery-independent data (using SardEst) and producing a stock assessment report.

-Logbook data is managed and catch samples are processed in all years.
+Catch samples are processed in all years.

 The Harvest Strategy for the Sardine Fishery has three tiers.
 At Tier 3 spawning biomass and stock assessment reports are delivered in alternate years.
-At Tier 2, spawning reports are delivered annually and stock assessment reports are provided every second year.
+At Tier 2, spawning biomass reports are delivered annually and stock assessment reports are provided every second year.
 At Tier 1, spawning biomass and stock assessments reports are delivered annually.